ccapdev1920T2/s11g8/README.md

 * TEOPE, MA CAROL BEATRICE

 ## Acknowledgements
-* Sir Arren Antioquia, for the knowlege he gave us prior to developing the MP.
+* Sir Arren Antioquia, for the knowlege he gave us prior to completing the MP.

 ## Notes
 1) All views are complete.
 2) All routes are implemented and accessible with navigational links/buttons within the app.
 3) Data is being loaded from the backend and could be retrieved from MongoDB database.
-4) For image uploading (profile pic, cover pic, post pic), picture can only come from public/images folder.
-Images must be preplaced in public/images folder to be able to upload and show it in the site.